mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 }
 ```

-Of course, with Jest it's easy to test this functionality too!
+Of course, with Jest, it's easy to test this functionality too!

 ```js
 test('_$ can select an element', () => {